memoizr/snitch/guides/docs/tutorials/HandlingParameters.md

 ## Conclusion

 Snitch's parameter handling system provides a type-safe, declarative way to define and validate request parameters.
 By using the right parameter types and validation rules, you can create robust APIs that gracefully handle various input scenarios.

-For more information on parameter handling, refer to the [Snitch API reference](/api/parameters) and check out the example project for real-world usage patterns.